-Fronting Agreements with Montpelier Re
+Fronting Agreements with Endurance Bermuda

-The Master Fund (via the Reinsurer) has entered, and may in future enter into fronting agreements with Montpelier Re from time to time, under which Montpelier Re will agree to enter into certain reinsurance contracts that are to be underwritten by the Reinsurer and will transfer all risks and premiums to the Reinsurer via a collateralised retrocessional reinsurance contract in exchange for a fronting fee.
-Fronting fees for the year ended 2014 were \$282 (2013 - \$395).
-Where it is proposed that Montpelier Re acts as fronting reinsurer, the Manager has established procedures to deal with any potential conflicts of interest that may arise.
-Any such fronting services would only be supplied with the approval of the Directors of the Feeder Fund, all of whom are independent of Montpelier Re.
+The Master Fund (via the Reinsurer) has entered into fronting agreements with Endurance Bermuda (previously Montpelier Re), under which Endurance Bermuda agreed to enter into certain reinsurance contracts that were underwritten by the Reinsurer and transferred all risks and premiums to the Reinsurer via a collateralised retrocessional reinsurance contract in exchange for a fronting fee.
+Fronting fees for the year ended 2015 recorded by the Reinsurer were \$392 (2014 - \$282).
+Where it is proposed that Endurance Bermuda acts as fronting reinsurer, the Manager has established procedures to deal with any potential conflicts of interest that may arise.
+Any such fronting services would only be supplied with the approval of the Directors of the Company, all of whom are independent of Endurance Bermuda.